http://Thriveworks%20Verywell%20Mind%20award%20Logo%20for%20Best%20online%20therapy%20for%20addiciton%20of%202024

 Need more help deciding?

-Some people who struggle with addiction are like Dominic—they are fighting substance abuse (for example, prescription drugs, marijuana, alcohol, cocaine, food, opioids, more).
-Some people who struggle with an addiction are not like Dominic—instead of fighting substance abuse, they are fighting a compulsive behavior (like gambling, sex, shopping, video games, and more).
+Some people who struggle with addiction are fighting substance abuse (for example, prescription drugs, marijuana, alcohol, cocaine, food, opioids, more).
+Some people who struggle with an addiction are fighting a compulsive behavior (like gambling, sex, shopping, video games, and more).
 Addiction can look very different from person to person, but however addiction shows itself, what is happening to an individual’s brain is the same.
 Addiction is a disease that knocks people’s brains off balance.
 Treatment options focus on resetting the brain and restoring its healthy balance.

 The addiction therapists at Thriveworks Counseling in Winston-Salem understand what addiction is, how it functions, and how to fight it.
 We have worked with many clients who are battling addiction in some form, and we have helped them achieve sobriety and regain control of their lives.
 If you are struggling with addiction, consider working with one of our addiction therapists.
 Call today to schedule your appointment.